tysonjens/medical_referrals_catboost/README.md

 <img alt="Categorical to Numerical Transformation" src="imgs/cat_to_num.png" width='300'>

+Effectively, each level is replaced by the mean of the response variable across all observations where the level occurs.
 ___

 ## Models

+Six models are compared:

+* Logistic Regression
+* CatBoost - Out of the Box
+* CatBoost - Model 1
+* CatBoost - Model 3
+* CatBoost - Model 1 - Production
+* CatBoost - Model 11

 #### Logistic Regression Results

-*In a prior project, logistic regression models were tested.
-Categorical variables (with several thousand levels) were encoded into numerical features based on each level's average of the response variable.
+*In a prior project logistic regression models were tested.
+The categorical variables (with several thousand levels) were encoded into numerical features based on each level's average of the response variable.
 Note that this is similar to CatBoost's treatment of categorical variables with many levels.*

 AUC-ROC            |  Precision at 40%
 :-------------------------:|:-------------------------: